mvit777/BikeShop/README.md

         // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)
         {

-            services.AddCors(options =>
+            //I already enabled CORS for the rest API.
+Should work fine.
+In production you might want a less liberal policy services.AddCors(options =>
             {
                 options.AddPolicy("AllowAll", builder => builder.AllowAnyOrigin().AllowAnyHeader().AllowAnyMethod());